 Liz Keogh, recipient of the Gordon Pask award in 2010, discusses the predictions of Agile as a fad and how the movement has stood the test of time over the last ten years.
 She warns against complacency and of ignoring the manifesto value of "individuals and interactions over processes and tools" in our examination of Agile principles and practices - Agile itself must evolve to remain relevant.

 Laurent Bossavit discusses the importance of learning from history and reflects on the historical influences that have contributed to emergence of agile practices and techniques.
 He examines the impact agile approaches are having and the emergence of the new discipline of agile software development, and calls for formulation of a new generation of more inclusive Agile institutions.

 Ken Howard and Barry Rogers have written a book that focuses on the first value from the Agile Manifesto.
-They provide advice, tools and techniques to help teams and individuals improve their communications and interpersonal interactions.
-The book presents a set of tools that work together more effectively.
-They provide guidelines for a workshop to put the techniques into practice.
+They provide advice, tools and techniques to help teams and individuals improve interactions.
+2

 Kenji Hiranabe discusses the current state of Agile in Japan, and reflects on the influence that Japanese approaches (such as the Toyota Production System) have had on the Agile movement.
 1

 Applying the Agile methodology to school operation could catalyze dramatic change by bringing a proven systematic solution to one of the most challenging social issues of our age.
 19

 Philippe Kruchten attended the 10 year anniversary event in February.
 He identifies a number of topics that the agile community needs to address that were identified at the meeting.
 12

 Mike Beedle states that agile is in a state of contradiction, we need to focus on quality to prevent poor implementations tarnishing the reputation of good agile practices.
 3